Impact workshop: The rise of the far right and how to confront it

 The rise of far-right parties

 The past ten years have seen a rise in support for far-right movements and parties.
 At all levels of governance across Europe, far-right parties’ influence on everyday policy-making is becoming more tangible.
 Sverigedemokraterna (Sweden Democrats, SD – politically close to the German Alternative für Deutschland, AfD) is now the biggest political party in Sweden according to opinion polls.
-In Denmark, several national governments relied on the support of the Danske Folkeparti (Danish People’s Party, DF) though the Social Democrats seem to have pushed it back as a political force – however doing so by copy-pasting the party’s policy on migration and refugees.
+In Denmark, several national governments relied on the support of the Dansk Folkeparti (Danish People’s Party, DF) though the Social Democrats seem to have pushed it back as a political force – however doing so by copy-pasting the party’s policy on migration and refugees.
 The AfD is now represented in both the national and all regional parliaments across Germany, coming out as number two in recent elections in three eastern states.

 What do these parties have in common, where do they differ?

 These parties share a focus on migration and asylum policies characterised by racism, anti-feminism, nationalism and an anti-EU stance.
 They seek to appeal to anti-establishment and protest sentiments as well as claim to represent traditional conservative values.
 As a result, they speak to similar groups of voters.

 However, the parties differ regarding their histories, their links with Neo-Nazi movements, inner/inter-party competition, degree of extremism in their political programme and rhetoric, strategy, and their ability to influence public discourse and political decision-making.